Lukasye/ds_project_ws2223_group3/README.md

 3. server: (server only feature) print the servers group list
 4. client: (server only feature) print the clients group list
 5. join: send request to the main server to join the group
-6. udp_listen: accept request at the udp port
+6. ~~udp_listen: accept request at the udp port~~
 7. exit

 ### Progress<br>
 ![broadcast](img/broadcast.jpg) <br>
 27.11.2022: tune the broadcast function.
 Gonna watch the Worldcup! `:smiley:`<br>
 28.11.2022: multithread tested and added so that the system can handle multi-request.<br>
+03.12.2022: realizing the multithread function.
+Now the model can automatically set up the udp_listen function.
+Optimize the structure of codes.
+New abstract function for auction component:`interface()`, `state_update()` and some small gadgets.
+Broadcast logic finished! unused user function deleted!
+Now we have a fully functioning broadcast system!<br>

 ### TODO<br>
-1. Run multi-threads test
+1. ~~broadcast logic~~
-2. broadcast logic
+2. heartbeat
-3. code refine
+3. ip mask for broadcast
-4. comment
+4. Debug mode
+5. comment!!!!
+6. make code more beautiful